BeefWithPotato/Public-Health-Forum/README.md

 ## How to use
 ### Welcome Page
 + This page is the first page a user/guest will see once they open the web application.
-In this page, guest/user/admin could choose to **register** an account, **login** as a user or **continue to visit** as a guest and start browsing.
+In this page, guest/user/admin could choose to **register** an account, **login** as a user or **continue to visit** as a guest and start browsing. **Note**: Standard User: username user, password: user; Admin user: username: admin, password: admin

 ### Register Page
 + This page requires a guest visitor to set a username and a password.
 Once he complete, he will be registered as a user in this web application and redirect to the Main Page.